noqqe/serra/readme.md

 are not accurate enough.
 They guess Editions wrong, they have problems with blue/black cards and so on.

-I add my cards using a tiny shell wrapper, since they are sorted by editions anyways.
+I add my cards the `add --interactive` feature, since they are sorted by editions anyways.

 ```
-./add-card-wrapper.fish usg
-read> 17
-Updating Card "Herald of Serra" amount to 2

-read> 18
-...
+> ./serra add --interactive --unique --set one
+one> 1
+1x "Against All Odds" (uncommon, 0.06 USD) added to Collection.
+one> 1
+Not adding "Against All Odds" (uncommon, 0.06 USD) to Collection because it already exists.
+one> 3
+1x "Apostle of Invasion" (uncommon, 0.03 USD) added to Collection.
 ```

 Its basically typing 2-3 digit numbers and hitting enter.
 I was way faster